Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Well, sure.

-But that's that's already the case.
+But that's already the case.

-Because there are already people who use I mean it's a very small number of people statistically, but we I mean we're pretty sure that there are already people who use uh cryptocurrency to buy drugs, buy illegal drugs, right?
+You don't need to embed illegal images in the blockchain because there are already people who use, I mean, it's a very small number of people statistically, but we're pretty sure that there are already people who use cryptocurrency to buy drugs, buy illegal drugs, right?

 So I don't agree with that.